MicrosoftDocs/xamarin-docs/docs/xamarin-forms/user-interface/styles/css/index.md

 There are a number of approaches that can be used to load a style sheet.

+> [!NOTE]
+> It's not currently possible to change a style sheet at runtime and have the new style sheet applied.

 ### XAML

 A style sheet can be loaded and parsed with the [`StyleSheet`](xref:Xamarin.Forms.StyleSheets.StyleSheet) class before being added to a [`ResourceDictionary`](xref:Xamarin.Forms.ResourceDictionary):